HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 8-11

-If you’re thinking of adding a splash of color to your garden or patio, then plumbago is a beautiful and easy-to-grow plant to add.
+If you’re thinking of adding a splash of color to your garden or patio, pick Plumbago.
+Thank us later.

 80. Rose of Sharon